amckennafoster/figshare-api-workshop.github.io/docs/resources/statistics-reporting.md

 3. Harvest item specific statistics for analysis with other metadata
 4. And many more

-The script for an [author report](./author-report.html) is a good example of a report an individual could run periodically.
+The script for an [author report](./author-report.html) is a good example of a report that an individual could run periodically.

 ## Creating Dashboards